 Socially, joining the school choir, band or orchestra offers students the opportunity to make new friends.
 They will all have a love for music in common and the shared experiences of being in an ensemble will forge strong bonds between them.

-Being part of an ensemble will develop students’ teamworking skills, as they will need to work closely together to ensure that they perform to the best of their ability, both as individuals and as a unit.
+Being part of an ensemble will develop students’ teamwork skills, as they will need to work closely together to ensure that they perform to the best of their ability, both as individuals and as a unit.

 They’ll also develop their independence by becoming more responsible.
 They’ll be in charge of making sure that their instrument (or their voice) is kept in a playable condition and they’ll need to make sure they bring everything they need to rehearsals and performances.
-They’ll also have to take responsibility for themselves, by ensuring that they practise and continue to improve their skills so that the ensemble as a whole is able to perform to the best of its ability.
+They’ll also have to take responsibility for themselves, by ensuring that they practise and continue to improve their skills so that the ensemble as a whole can perform to the best of its ability.

 For students who are experiencing stress, such as those taking exams, music offers wonderful stress relief.
 Joining your ensemble will give them something else to focus on, and something fun and uplifting to look forward to.